mortie/tlsproxy/README.md

-# mproxy
+# tlsproxy

-mproxy is mainly a reverse proxy server, meant to be the process listening to port 80, 443, etc, and forwarding the requests to internal ports.
+tlsproxy is mainly a reverse proxy server, meant to be the process listening to port 80, 443, etc, and forwarding the requests to internal ports.
 It also features automatic HTTPS certificates using letsencrypt.

 ## Usage

-First, install mproxy:
+First, install tlsproxy:

-	sudo npm install -g mproxy
+	sudo npm install -g tlsproxy

-Next step is to create the necessary files in `/etc/mproxy` and install systemd unit files.
+Next step is to create the necessary files in `/etc/tlsproxy` and install systemd unit files.
 That's just one command:

-	sudo mproxy setup
+	sudo tlsproxy setup

-If you're not using systemd, you'll have to find a way to start mproxy on boot yourself.
+If you're not using systemd, you'll have to find a way to start tlsproxy on boot yourself.

-Next, edit `/etc/mproxy/conf.json`.
+Next, edit `/etc/tlsproxy/conf.json`.
 The `email` field is the email used for letsencrypt certificates.
 The `user` and `group` fields are the default user and group for running processes.